Please send me information about this trip

 Where do I put my luggage?

 When you arrive at the airport in PEM, your guide will transfer you to the office where you repack for the trip to your lodge.
+You only take the essentials and leave your excess luggage in storage.
 A duffle bag will be provided unless you have your own.
 Soft bags are required for use in the canoes.
 Local staff will carry the bags to and from the canoe and the lodge for you.
 Your excess luggage will remain in the office until you return from the lodge.

 Do I need special vaccinations like Yellow Fever?